Policy process is guided by these principles:

 - Policy ownership lies with the policy owner.

-- The Policy Office and owners are responsible for reviewing, updating, and decommissioning policies on a regular basis.
+- The Compliance Office and policy owners are responsible for reviewing, updating, and decommissioning policies on a regular basis.

 Criteria to Determine if a Policy May Be Needed